hohn/codeql-workshop-integer-conversion/README.md

 ### Exercise 1

 Create the a class `SignedInt` that represents that specific `IntType` type.
 Then write a query that uses class to return all occurrences of that type in any source code.
 Implement this in [Exercise1.ql](exercises/Exercise1.ql).

 <details>
 <summary>Hints</summary>

 - The `class` keyword is used to write a user defined QL class.
+- C/C++ provides ways such as `typedef` and `using` to create type aliases.
+The predicate `getUnderlyingType` gets the type after resolving typedefs.

 </details>